MuckRock/documentcloud-gpt3-playpen-addon/README.md

 [Please see the Add-On documentation](https://github.com/MuckRock/documentcloud-hello-world-addon/wiki/)

-# DocumentCloud GPT-3.5 Turbo Add-On
+# DocumentCloud GPT 4o Add-On

 This add-on analyzes up to the first 30 pages of a doocument.
 You may set a limiter to analyze less.